Earl Blackburn

 [edit] Biographical Information

 Although he played five seasons in the majors, he only had 35 at-bats in years other than 1916.
-Of those, 17 at-bats were with the 1913 Cincinnati Reds managed by Joe Tinker, where Earl was the # 3 catcher in terms of appearances behind Tommy Clarke and Johnny Kling (who was acquired in mid-season).
+Of those, 17 at-bats were with the Cincinnati Reds in 1913 who were managed by Joe Tinker.
+Earl was the # 3 catcher in terms of appearances behind Tommy Clarke and Johnny Kling (who was acquired in mid-season).

 He attended Washington High School in Massillon, OH and played baseball, football, and basketball.
 See picture of Earl Blackburn in 1910 on high school basketball team.